iszczesniak/des/README.md

 It's simple, templated and minimalistic.

 Don't depend on a huge framework just to get a simple simulation runnning.
-The idea is to use Boost for the rest of the functionality.
+The rest of the functionality needed, like the results accumulation, you can get from the rich C++ standard library or the Boost library, like Boost.Accumulator.